Activists Encourage Protesters to Wear Press Badges to Evade Curfew

 — Liz #NoJusticeNoPeace #BLM (@RebelScum_2020) June 4, 2020

-The website advertises free press credentials for “any adult American Citizen who accepts the group’s “Constitutional Journalist’s Pledge” and agrees to the group’s member terms and conditions.
+CFAPA’s website advertises free press credentials for “any adult American Citizen who accepts the group’s “Constitutional Journalist’s Pledge” and agrees to the group’s member terms and conditions.

-The website said:
+The CFAPA website said:

 ‘The Press’ in America is no longer an exclusive club of ‘professional’ journalists.
 Today, in the age of camera-equipped cellphones, the Internet, blogs, and YouTube, ‘The Press’ now consists of every literate adult who owns a PC, tablet, or smartphone.
 The 21st Century is in fact the era of Citizen Journalists.
 The key requisite qualification to be considered part of “The Press” is simply enfranchisement as a Citizen–thereby assuring you the full protection of the First Amendment.